influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/directly.md

 secret/gar-docker-secret created
 ```

-By default, this secret is named `gar-docker-secret`.
+By default, the name of the secret is `gar-docker-secret`.
-If you change the name of this secret, you must also change the value of the
+If you change the name of the secret, you must also change the value of the
 `imagePullSecret` field in the `AppInstance` custom resource to match.

 <!---------------------------- END Public Registry ---------------------------->